-Furthermore, authorities, that establish positions in derivative contracts, are not considered as undertakings under EMIR, and therefore are not considered as non-financial counterparties (“NFCs”), and therefore are not subject to EMIR requirements (e.g. reporting and clearing obligations).
+Furthermore, authorities that establish positions in derivative contracts are not considered as undertakings under EMIR, and, therefore, are not considered as non-financial counterparties.
+Consequently, they are not subject to EMIR requirements (reporting, clearing obligation etc.).

-However, commercially active operations that belong to the authorities (with their own legal personality), that enter into derivative contracts, may be subject, as NFCs to these obligations under EMIR.
+However, commercially active operations attributable to the authorities (with their own legal personality) that enter into derivative contracts may be classified as non-financial counterparties in this respect and, hence, subject to these obligations under EMIR.

-A non-financial counterparty as defined in Article 2 (9) EMIR is an undertaking established within the European Union, that is not a financial counterparty.
-In relation to the assessment, of whether there is an undertaking as defined in this provision, according to the case-law of the Court of Justice of the European Union it does not depend on the legal status or the type of financing being conducted by the person in question, but depends instead on the type of activity being conducted, specifically on the provision of goods and services on a market (see the explanations contained in Part II point 14 of Frequently Asked Questions of the European Commission.
+A non-financial counterparty as defined in Article 2 (9) EMIR is an undertaking established within the European Union that is not a financial counterparty.
+In relation to the assessment of whether there is an undertaking as defined in this provision, according to the case-law of the Court of Justice of the European Union, it does not depend on the legal status or the type of financing being conducted by the person in question, but depends instead on the type of activity being conducted, specifically on the provision of goods and services on a market (see the explanations contained in Part II point 14 of EC: EMIR Frequently Asked Questions of the European Commission.)

-The performance of a public authority activity may, however, not be considered as a commercial activity in any case.
+The performance of a public authority activity may, however, by no means be considered a commercial activity.

-Consequently, for the evaluation of whether there is an undertaking, and as a consequence an NFC pursuant to Article 2 no. 9 EMIR, it may depend on whether the authority itself (and where applicable including all operations of a commercial nature) as a whole can be considered to be an undertaking or not.
+Consequently, for the evaluation of whether there is an undertaking and, hence, an NFC pursuant to Article 2 no. 9 EMIR, it may depend on whether the authority itself (and where applicable including all operations of a commercial nature) as a whole can be considered to be an undertaking or not.

 Such a classification of the authority concerned as being an undertaking may not usually be questioned, since in an overall view of authorities, their public authority activities or the activities and tasks that are not based around the provision of goods and services on a market outbalance those that are.
 Moreover, on the income side, the income from the provision of public services vastly outweighs the income resulting from the provision of goods and services on a market.

-Authorities, since they are not considered as undertakings, and therefore are not an NFC, are not subject to reporting and clearing obligations under EMIR.
+Authorities, since they are not considered as undertakings and, therefore, are not a non-financial counterparty are not subject to reporting and clearing obligations under EMIR.

-This applies to a greater extent for the activities of authorities, that may not been seen as being “commercial”, in particular public authority operations (including public authority operations as defined in Article 2 para.
+This applies to a greater extent to the activities of authorities that may not been seen as being “commercial”, in particular, public authority operations (including public authority operations as defined in Article 2 para.
 5 KStG).
 Such authorities do not fall within the definition of an undertaking pursuant to Article 2 no. 9 EMIR.

 A municipality operates a public authority operation (without a separate legal personality, cf. Article 2 para.
-5 KStG), which supplies the population with services, the provision of which the public is obliged to accept on the basis of a legal instruction, e.g. for refuse collection or street cleaning.
-Within this public authority operation, the municipality enters into positions in derivative contracts (since the utility company itself does not have a legal personality under civil law):
+5 KStG), which supplies the population with services, the provision of which the public is obliged to accept on the basis of a legal instruction, e.g. for waste disposal or street cleaning.
+As part of this public authority operation, the municipality enters into positions in derivative contracts (since the utility company itself does not have a legal personality under civil law):

 For the municipality, as a public body charged with or intervening in public debt management, EMIR does not apply.
-Furthermore, the municipality is not active in a commercial manner, and therefore cannot be considered to be a non-financial counterparty.
+Furthermore, the municipality is not active in a commercial manner, and, therefore, cannot be considered a non-financial counterparty.
 For this reason, EMIR is not applicable for the municipality.

 A municipality operates a utility company (without a separate legal personality cf. Article 2 para.
 3 KStG), which supplies the population with electricity (or gas or heating).
 As part of operating the utility company, the municipality itself establishes positions in derivative contracts (since the utility company itself does not have its own legal personality under civil law):

-Consequently, in this case too, the municipality also does not constitute a non-financial counterparty, and therefore EMIR also does not apply for this reason.
+Consequently, also in this case, the municipality also does not constitute a non-financial counterparty, and, therefore, EMIR also does not apply.

-In the event that an authority divests activities to undertakings with a separate legal personality (= legal persons) it therefore remains to check, to what extend these legal entities themselves (and not, however, the authority) are to be qualified as NFCs as defined under EMIR.
-It should be noted, that in this instance the evaluation regarding corporation tax is divergent from the evaluation of whether an undertaking exists as defined in Article 2 point 9 EMIR.
-This is due to the fact that while the public authority activity in the form of a legal person under private law is taxable for the purposes of corporation tax, it does not, however, count as a commercial activity under EMIR.
+Where an authority outsources activities to undertakings with a separate legal personality (= legal persons), it has to be checked to what extent these legal entities (but not, however, the authority) are to be qualified as NFC as defined under EMIR.
+It should be noted that in this instance, the corporate tax assessment differs from the evaluation of whether it is an undertaking as defined in Article 2 point 9 EMIR.
+This is due to the fact that while the public authority activity in the form of a legal person under private law is taxable for the purposes of corporate tax, it does not, however, count as a commercial activity under EMIR.

-The stock company, but not however the municipality itself (since only the stock company is a contractual party of the derivative contract), is a non-financial counterparty and is subject to EMIR reporting requirements, and provided that clearing thresholds are exceeded, is subject to clearing obligations.
+The stock company, but not, however, the municipality itself, is a non-financial counterparty since only the stock company is a contractual party of the derivative contract.
+Only the stock company is subject to EMIR reporting requirements, and, provided that clearing thresholds are exceeded, also subject to the clearing obligation.

-A municipality owns a stock company that is responsible for refuse collection or street cleaning within its municipal territory, with the population being required to make use of their services.
+A municipality owns a stock company that is responsible for waste disposal or street cleaning in its municipal territory, with the population being required to make use of these services.
 This stock company (as a separate legal person) holds positions in derivative contracts: